The 2023-2024 100 Club of Arizona Scholarship application is now CLOSED.

-*Please note that the link above will take you to a third-party affiliate website.
-The 100 Club of Arizona has engaged Arizona Community Foundation (an unbiased third-party) to evaluate applications and select applicants for awards for the 2019-2020 school year.
-Please complete your application thoroughly and provide as much information as possible; applicants who are not awarded a 100 Club scholarship will be placed into a selection pool for other scholarships provided by the Arizona Community Foundation.*
+*Please note that links to apply for a 100 Club of Arizona Scholarship will take you to a third-party affiliate website.
+The 100 Club of Arizona has engaged Arizona Community Foundation (an unbiased third-party) to evaluate applications and select applicants for awards for the 2023-2024 school year.
+Please complete your application thoroughly and provide as much information as possible; applicants who are not awarded a 100 Club of Arizona Scholarship will be placed into a selection pool for other scholarships provided by the Arizona Community Foundation.*

 About 100 Club's Scholarship Program:

 The 100 Club of Arizona’s Scholarship Program was established in 2006 to provide undergraduate financial education assistance for immediate family members (spouses, children, and in some cases, grandchildren) of active, retired or deceased public safety officers and firefighters throughout the state of Arizona.
 Since its inception in 2006, the 100 Club has awarded more than $1 million to hundreds of students statewide.
 100 Club Scholarships have reduced the significant financial burden of college tuition for students in public safety families across Arizona.